daos-stack/daos/docs/admin/administration.md

 ```

 new_storage_node should be replaced with the hostname or the IP address of the
-new storage node (comma seperated list or range of hosts for multiple nodes)
+new storage node (comma separated list or range of hosts for multiple nodes)
 to be added.

-Upong completion of the format operation, the new storage nodes will join
+Upon completion of the format operation, the new storage nodes will join
 the system (this can be checked with `dmg system query -v`).

 !!! note